egovernment/eregistrations-starter/README.md

 # eRegistrations Starter

+__Warning: This project is updated on-demand basis.
+If you want to setup new eRegistrations system, please contact project authors to confirm whether its codebase up to date and safe for initialization of new systems__

 ### To initialize new system proceed with following steps:

 - Clone this repository into folder where you wish to develop new system